 To be honest, I have never been a fan of cooking spray.
-Although I often list that as an option in the recipes I share (because I know so many people use it), I usually do it the old-fashioned way and coat my bakeware with shortening/butter or line it with parchment paper or I use my trusty Silpat.
+Although I often list that as an option in the recipes I share, I usually do it the old-fashioned way.
+I coat my bakeware with shortening/butter, or line it with parchment paper.
+Most of the time, I use my trusty Silpat.
 Don’t get me wrong, I have used cooking spray in the past – and I’m not knocking you if you use it!
 Personally, I try to stay away from it now.
 I hate the residue it leaves on my pots/pans and bakeware – and let’s be honest, it can be hard as heck to get off of your stuff.
-I have had to trash countless nice baking pans because I have used cooking spray on them.
+I have had to trash countless baking pans because of using cooking spray on them.
 Remember I said I’m a cheap-o?!
 I hate wasting money like that!

 Seriously, this stuff is amazing.
 Nothing sticks!
 It’s easy to keep on hand with stuff you probably already have in your pantry (only three ingredients!) – and you can easily make more or less just by remembering to keep the proportions equal!
 In the recipe I share, I used a half of a cup of each ingredient – which fills a half-pint sized mason jar.
 If you don’t bake as much, you may only want to use a quarter of a cup of each ingredient.

 I use this stuff for all of my cakes and I love how easy it makes everything!
 The cakes literally just slide right out of the pan – making cleaning them easy too!
 The best part?
 I’m not throwing away my bakeware and having to replace it because of all of the built-up gunk from cooking spray!

 - ½ cup all-purpose flour